selwynpolit/d9book/book/dtt.md

 You can use drush to generate a module e.g. `drush gen module`.
 (Just follow the prompts).
 Once you have a module, use `drush gen test:unit` for your module.
-Note.
-You need a minumum of drush version 11 for this.
+Note, you need a minimum of drush version 11 for this.

 Here is a generated file at `modules/custom/tea_teks_voting/tests/src/Unit/ExampleTest.php` with the following contents.
 It does not contain a real test; just a shell of a test which can run.